-During the first 20 days of classes (2 weeks for ACCESS short-term classes; five days of classes for summer sessions), a student is allowed to drop a course, with advisor's authorization, without any entry being made on the permanent record.
+Students are allowed to drop a course, with advisor's authorization, during the first 20 days of classes (2 weeks for ACCESS short-term classes; five days for summer session classes) with no grade entry on the transcript.
 All courses for which the student is registered at the end of this withdrawal period are considered courses attempted.
-Any student who withdraws from a course after the last day to withdraw will receive the grade "F."
+After the 20th day of class, students may withdraw from a class with a grade of "W" up to the day following fall or spring break (see academic calendar for deadlines).
+Full-time students must retain fulltime (12 semester hours) status.
+Any student who withdraws from a course after that deadline will receive the grade of "F."

-After the designated drop period, a student, who completes the official withdrawal procedure, may be permitted to drop a course due to exceptional circumstances such as medical or other serious personal problems.
-The grade for approved withdrawals will be "W"; however, special circumstances may make the student eligible for a grade of "incomplete," but only with the permission of the instructor.
+After this designated drop period, a student who completes the official withdrawal procedure for Partial Withdrawal, may be permitted to drop a course or courses due to exceptional circumstances such as medical or other serious personal problem.
+All such withdrawals must be approved by the chief academic officer.
+The grade for approved withdrawals will be "W."